Mathematical Methods of Theoretical Physics: Sturm-Liouville theory

 \chapter{Sturm-Liouville theory}

-This is only a very brief ``dive into Sturm-Liouville theory,'' which has many fascinating aspects and connections to Fourier analysis, the special functions of mathematical physics, operator theory, and linear algebra \cite{birkhoff-Rota-48,Al-Gwaiz,everitt-handbook-sl}.
-In physics, many formalizations involve second order differential equations, which, in their most general form, can be written as \cite{herman-sc}
+This is only a very brief ``dive into Sturm-Liouville theory,'' which has many fascinating aspects and connections to Fourier analysis, the special functions of mathematical physics, operator theory, and linear algebra.\cite{birkhoff-Rota-48,Al-Gwaiz,everitt-handbook-sl} In physics, many formalizations involve second order linear ordinary differential equations (ODEs), \marginnote{Here the term {\em ordinary} -- in contrast with {\em partial} -- is used to indicate that its terms and solutions just depend on a single one independent variable.
+Typical examples of a partial differential equations are the Laplace or the wave equation in three spatial dimensions.} which, in their most general form, can be written as\cite{herman-sc}